-In the low touch relationship that insurance companies and their customers continue to operate in, claims processing is hands-down one of the most important interactions.
+In the low touch relationship that insurance companies and their customers continue to operate in claim processing.
+This hands-down one of the most important interactions.

-So when the insurance company takes 1-2 business weeks – which sometimes extend to 28 days or comes down to 5 business days – to process a claim, both the stakeholders suffer.
+So, when the insurance company takes 1-2 business weeks – extend to 28 days or comes down to 5 business days.
+To process a claim, both the stakeholders suffer.
 Insurance company’s costs go up and the customer satisfaction rate falls.

-Time and again, it has been made evident that claims management is one of the biggest problem areas for an insurance customer.
+Time and again, it has been made evident that claims management is one of the biggest problems of insurance customer.
 The problem area that leads to customers switching their insurance company after a bad claim experience.

 Problems with traditional claim processing